Leibniz Universität Hannover Main Leibniz University Website

 Let’s act together, now!

-Become part of a new generation of engineers and complete your first professional qualification with us, which will not only open up responsible fields of activity and occupations for you, but will also make you part of a large movement to combat climate change, waste of resources and outdated production and economic methods.
-In your interdisciplinary education, you will follow a curriculum that includes basic sustainability science disciplines and methods, but also leads to a recognised engineering degree through several engineering science modules from the fields of mathematics, technical mechanics, materials science, energy and process engineering as well as construction.
-After successfully completing the Bachelor of Sustainable Engineering, you can officially call yourself an engineer.
+Become part of a new generation of engineers and complete your first professional qualification with us, which will not only open up responsible areas of activity and professional fields for you, but will also make you part of a large movement to combat climate change, resource waste and outdated production and economic methods.

 © Max Kesberger